rh-fieldwork/ceph-canary/README.md

    https://github.com/jsangeles61/ceph-canary/blob/main/prometheus-exporter/fio-results.json

 ### Prometheus scrape interval.
-The scraping intervla is set at 600 seconds.
+The scraping interval is set at 600 seconds.
 To modify the prometheus scraping interval for the fio endpoint, edit the service monitor fio-monitor.

     $ oc edit servicemonitor fio-monitor